KBryan/ethereum_dot_net/README.md

 **C# .NET wrapper for Ethereum RPC client**
 ## Thanks to NEthereum and other sample .Net implementations

-Notes: ssh protocol is partially implemented and db_putString, db_getString, db_putHex, db_getHex have been deprecated
+Notes: Shh protocol is partially implemented and db_putString, db_getString, db_putHex, db_getHex have been deprecated

 Supported objects
 --------